 Grande Prairie Fire Department

-GPFD is currently in a recruitment process to develop an eligibility list with the intent to fill upcoming vacancies as Firefighters.
-The challenge is for career Firefighters to provide Fire Suppression, Medical Co-response and Specialized Rescue Services along with the delivery of Fire Prevention and Public Education Programs.
+The challenge is for career Firefighters to provide Fire Suppression, Medical Co-response, and Specialized Rescue Services along with the delivery of Fire Prevention and Public Education Programs.

-- One of the three following types of medical training; (NOTE: ACP registration is NOT required)
+- One of the three following types of medical training (80-hour program); (NOTE: ACP registration is NOT required)

 - Approved Emergency Medical Responder (EMR) Training Course or Proof of Provincial Equivalencies

 - Class 3 AND 4 Alberta Driver’s License with Air Brakes (Q) Endorsement or Proof of Provincial Equivalencies

 - Minimum of a High School Diploma or equivalency